voschezang/coding-handbook/labour/results.md

 # Results

-The aim of project and initiatives is to achieve results.
+The aim of projects and initiatives is to achieve results.

 [toc]